 Main actions according to TCM*: Strengthens the Intestines and Lungs.

 Contraindications*: Not for cough caused by Exterior syndrome.
 Also not for Stagnation caused by Internal Damp Heat.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such terminalia fruits are thought to target the Stomach, the Large intestine and the Lung.
+As such He Zi is thought to target the Stomach, the Large intestine and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.